Vape Glossary & Terms

 High Resistance – An atomizer with a high ohm reading, this is used for high voltage vaping.

 Hot Spot – Coils with glowing spots that indicate uneven wrapping of the coil.
 This often results in dry hits.

-Hybrid – Also referred to as hybrids or hybrid mods, these are e-cigarettes with a battery holder and atomizer designed as one unit for a sleek and seamless look.
+Hybrid – The type of connector on top of the mechanical mod with 510 threading and a hole in the middle.
+With the hybrid top cap, the atomizer fires directly the positive contact of the battery.
+Not designed for use with sub-ohm tanks with a negative pin.
+Also referred to as hybrids or hybrid mods, these are e-cigarettes with a battery holder and atomizer designed as one unit for a sleek and seamless look.

 Inhale – The act of breathing vapor into your lungs or mouth.
 There are two kinds: lung inhale and mouth-to-lung inhale.
 Lung inhaling is when vapor goes straight to your lungs.
 This is often used by cloud chasers and high wattage users.
 Mouth-to-lung inhale is when vapor is inhaled to the mouth, then to the lungs.
 This type is the most common, and is the same kind of inhale used by cigarette smokers.